mckaywrigley/chatbot-ui/README.md

 We've introduced a new feature that allows every user to access a set of platform tools directly within the application.
 These tools are designed to enhance your productivity and streamline your workflow.
 Here's a quick overview of the tools currently available:

-* **Web Scrapping Tool**:  This tool fetches data from a URL and returns it in markdown format to the LLM.
+* **Web Scraper Tool**:  This tool fetches data from a URL and returns it in markdown format to the LLM.
 It's perfect for quickly grabbing content from web pages without having to manually copy and paste or write markdown.

 For adding or removing platform tools, consult the [platformToolsList.ts](./lib/platformTools/platformToolsList.ts) document.

 To introduce a new tool, utilize the `PlatformTool` interface and incorporate it into the aforementioned list.
-For a practical illustration, examine the [webscrapperTool.ts](./lib/platformTools/library/webscrapperTool.ts) example.
+For a practical illustration, examine the [webScraperTool.ts](./lib/platformTools/library/webScraperTool.ts) example.

 ## Contributing